NorfairKing/sydtest/README.md

 This test will fail, but the test suite will continue to be executed.

-### Golden tests

-Golden tests are a core feature of Sydtest.
-Golden output is created automatically if none is found.
-You can use `--golden-reset` to reset golden tests if they fail.

 ### Parallel test execution

 Tests are executed with as many threads as you have capabilities by default.